D a y 1

 - Central Raja Ampat stores many magical underwater gems.
 Today, we will be exploring some of them.

-- Starting with a visit to a local village in the central of Mansuar island which promotes sustainability through their education center, solar-powered street lights, and sustainable fishing practice through local community effort.
-Its house reef offer abundance of marine life which is why we will spend the rest of our morning snorkeling here and if we’re lucky, maybe a sight of a wobbegong shark.
+- Starting with a visit to a local village in the central of Mansuar island which promotes sustainability through their education centre, solar-powered street lights, and sustainable fishing practice through local community effort.
+Its house reef offers an abundance of marine life which is why we will spend the rest of our morning snorkelling here and if we’re lucky, maybe a sight of a wobbegong shark.

 - Another underwater adventure awaits in the afternoon as we make our way to the eastern point of Mansuar.
 Famous for its school of big fish, you can see humphead wrasse and school of giant trevalley swimming next to each other, maybe greeted by the resident hawksbill turtle.

 - Tonight, we will have a beach BBQ and party with the crew under the stars.